 A Blog-Post SEO Checklist

-Stop!
-Before you jump in, do note that in 2018, it’s important to keep in mind you should optimize your blog posts (and all of your website content) for human users first, search engines second.
+Before you jump in, it’s important to keep in mind you should optimize your blog posts (and all of your website content) for human users first, search engines second.

-This may seem like a long list, but, believe it or not, we’ve tried to stick to the basics.
+This may seem like a long list, but, believe it or not, we’ve tried to just stick to the basics.
 If you want more, check out the resources below.
 And if you’re feeling overwhelmed about this whole “wow I need to create a lot of content and optimize it!” thing, read on.

 Learn More About On-Page Optimization